North Carolina auto insurance laws

 - Liability insurance: All drivers in North Carolina are required to have continuous liability insurance provided by a company licensed to do business in North Carolina.

-- Coverage lapse notification: North Carolina insurance companies are legally required to notify the state’s department of motor vehicles (DMV) if a driver’s insurance coverage is canceled or lapses for any reason.
+- Coverage lapse notification: North Carolina insurance companies are legally required to notify the state’s DMV if a driver’s insurance coverage is canceled or lapses for any reason.

 Liability insurance in North Carolina